-Dissemination material – Feel free to download and use!
+Dissemination material – Feel free to download!

 CLINF interim results:

 Presentations given at the Seminar on Aspects of reindeer herding and their importance for infectious diseases, 24 Sep 2018.

 Adaptation challenges for Nordic societies (May 2018)

 Mapping of infectious diseases in animals (May 2018)